 The foundation will host its second annual Youth in Action Camp in June 2014 for kids ages six to 12 who are members of a military family.
 Hosted at One Buccaneer Place, the one-day camp includes games and activities on the practice fields, lunch in the team dining room, and, of course, encouraging words from Vincent about the challenges of growing up in a military household.
 Each participant will go home with a souvenir photo of themselves with Vincent, along with a goodie bag courtesy of the Buccaneers.
 The 2014 camp coincides with the launch of Danny Dogtags: Dealing with Deployment, so campers will each go home with a copy of the book as well.

 The purpose of the Youth in Action Camp is to emphasis one of the foundation’s three pillars by encouraging youth to remain healthy and physically active, even in the face of challenges such as deployment and relocation.
+To see photos from the 2014 Youth in Action Camp and Danny Dogtags book launch, click here.

 Military Family Home Makeover